-Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence
+Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities

-State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest

 SAT and ACT Policies

 C8.
 Entrance exams

-A. Does your institution make use of S degree-seeking applicants?
-We do For first-time, first-year,
+A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+Yes 🗌 No

-If yes, place check marks in the approp Fall 2010. oriate boxes b elow to reflect your institution 's policies for use in admission for
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.

-Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

-SAT or ACT ACT only SAT only SAT and SAT Subject Tests or

-ACT SAT Subject Tests \boxtimes

-B. If your institution will make use of the Fall 2010, please indicate which ONE admissions process): X ACT with Writing component requared ACT with Writing component recomponent recomp of the following of the ing applies (reg gardless of whet her the writing score e will be used in the
+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2011, please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-Paradorial a SAT es ssay
+- XACT with Writing component required - \\\\ ACT with Writing component recommended. - \\\\ ACT with or without Writing component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT essay ACT essay

+For admission $\square$ $\boxtimes$

-For admission For placement
+For placement

-For advising $\overline{}$
+For advising

-In place of an application ess sav
+In place of an application essay

-As a validity check on the ap ay \square
+As a validity check on the application essay

 No college policy as of now

 Not using essay component

-D. In addition, does your institution use X yes no e applicants' (test scores for a academic advisi ng?
+D. In addition, does your institution use applicants' test scores for academic advising?

-E. Latest date by which SAT or ACT scores must be received for fall-term admis ssion: December 31 for Fall 2009

-Latest date by which SAT Subject

-F. If necessary, use this space to clarinot required of some students): S regionally accredited schools.

-G. Please indicate which tests your in nstitution use s for placemer nt (e.g., state tes sts):
+Xyes \\\\ no

+- E. Latest date by which SAT or ACT scores must be received for fall-term admission\December 31 for Fall 2010 Latest date by which SAT Subject Test scores must be received for fall-term admission\N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): SAT II scores are used strictly for placement purposes not for admission except for non-regionally accredited schools and home school applicants. - G. Please indicate which tests your institution uses for placement (e.g., state tests):

+SAT $\boxtimes$

+ACT $\boxtimes$

-SAT ⊠ ACT ⊠ SAT Subject Tests ⊠ AP □
+SAT Subject Tests $\boxtimes$

+AP

 CLEP

 Institutional Exam

 State Exam (specify) :